casper-network/ceps/text/0023-disconnect-from-offenders.md

 Determining what amounts to slash for what offenses should probably be done in another CEP.
 Currently, the only slashable offence is an equivocation and it is handled within the consensus component.

+There is also a question of what is the adequate response to an offence for each of these 3 points.
+This CEP proposes that for offences not constituting a threat to the security of the network (eg., invalid messages that we can just detect and discard, as opposed to something like equivocations, which can cause problems to consensus), we shouldn't even bother telling other nodes - just disconnecting and blacklisting should be enough.
+More on that in the [Rationale and alternatives](#rationale-and-alternatives) section.
-For points 1 and 2, we would define two new mechanisms:

-- A `DisconnectAndBlacklist` request to the networking component (see [unresolved question 1](#unresolved-questions)).
+Thus, we would define a new mechanisms: a `DisconnectAndBlacklist` request to the networking component (see [unresolved question 1](#unresolved-questions)).
-- An `Accuse` message variant.

 The `DisconnectAndBlacklist` request would cause the networking component to disconnect from the given node and add it to a blacklist, preventing it from reconnecting in the future.

-The `Accuse` message variant would accuse the given node of malice and supply proof in the form of a signed invalid message.
-It would be gossipped like deploys or blocks, and nodes would disconnect and blacklist the indicated node when receiving such a message (unless the accusation turns out to be invalid, in which case they would disconnect from the accusing node and accuse it themselves).
+Specifically, it would blacklist the node's endpoint (IP and port).
+In order to keep the size of the blacklist manageable, we could consider various kinds of compression mechanisms and simplifications, such as blacklisting a whole IP address (all ports) if the same address shows up multiple times.

 ## Reference-level explanation